mewanmadushaiit/PHP-shopingcart/README.md

 then start xammp
 go to php myadmin and import given sql data tables. make suer to create database name same as db.php database name.

+for more details go through the READ ME final.pdf